 Early Life and Education

-William Hunt "Bill" Gross was born on April 13, 1944, in Middletown, Ohio.
-His family moved to San Francisco in 1954.
-He graduated from Duke University in 1966 with a degree in psychology and later earned an MBA from UCLA Anderson School of Management in 1971.
+William Hunt "Bill" Gross was born in Middletown, Ohio, on April 13, 1944.
+His family later moved to San Francisco.
+Gross graduated from Duke University in 1966 with a degree in psychology.
+He then earned an MBA from the UCLA Anderson School of Management in 1971.

 Rise to Success